straightway/peerspace/documentation/PeerspaceIdeas.md

 Each chunk of data is identified by a key which either is

 - the content hash code of the data chunk, or
-- a list id together with the timestamp of the creation of the data chunk
+- a list or mutable chunk id together with the timestamp of the creation of the data chunk

 ### Data forwarding
 To find out the best peer where a data chunk should be stored, the _distance_ between the peer and a chunk of data is considered.
 This _distance_ is defined as the absolute difference of the hash code of the peer's id and the hash code of the data chunk's key.